lv-z-l/wxml-jump-to-component/README.md

       "@template": "./src/template"
   },
   ```
-  open vscode settings.json and copy the above code to it.
+  open vscode settings.json and config it like the above code.

 2.open a WXML file to test it